privacy-tech-lab/gpc-optmeowt/README.md

    **Note:** You do not need to click on the `manifest.json` file in Chrome, though other browsers may require this.
 9. Click to finalize the install.

-## How does OptMeowt work?

-OptMewot sends Do Not Sell signals to all domains a user visits when browsing the web.
-Such signals must be respected for California consumers per the California Consumer Privacy Act (CCPA), [Regs Section 999.315(d)](https://oag.ca.gov/sites/all/files/agweb/pdfs/privacy/oal-sub-final-text-of-regs.pdf).
-However, some companies respect such signals even when they are sent from outside of California.

-OptMeowt currently sends Do Not Sell signals using five methods:

-1. A new HTTP Do Not Sell header we are developing in a [proposed specification effort at the W3C](https://github.com/privacycg/proposals/issues/10).
-2. The [existing DNT header](https://www.w3.org/TR/tracking-dnt/), which is interpreted by some publishers as a Do Not Sell header.
-3. The [IAB CCPA Compliance Framework for Publishers & Technology Companies](https://iabtechlab.com/standards/ccpa/), implemented in a first party cookie.
-4. Third party cookies of ad networks participating in the [DAA's CCPA Opt Out Tool for the Web](https://digitaladvertisingalliance.org/integrate-webchoices-ccpa).
-5. Custom headers and cookies used by individual websites maintained and updated in a Do Not Sell list.

-**Customizing which Sites Receive Do Not Sell Signals** For every domain you visit OptMeowt will automatically add it to the `domain list` meaning that it will receive a Do Not Sell signal.
-However, you can exclude domains that should not receive a Do Not Sell signal.
-This functionality is available on OptMeowt's settings page that you can access from the popup window.
+Please note that OptMeowt is in active development and new features are frequently added, some of which may cause errors.
+You can always get the stable release version on the [Chrome Web Store](https://chrome.google.com/webstore/detail/optmeowt/hdbnkdbhglahihjdbodmfefogcjbpgbo) and on [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/optmeowt/).

-## OptMeowt's Permissions
+## OptMeowt's Permission Use

 We do not collect any data from you.
 Third parties will also not receive your data.
 The permissions OptMeowt is using are required for opting you out.
-These permissions include:
+OptMeowt uses the following permissions:

 ```json
 "permissions": [